snrnats/doc-centre/docfx_project/pro/api/help/getting_quotes_for_an_existing_consignment.md

 To call **Get Quotes by Consignment Reference**, send a `GET` request to `https://api.electioapp.com/quotes/consignment/{consignmentReference}`.

 Once it has received the request, PRO returns a quote result.
-The quote result object includes two lists: one containing `Quotes` and one containing `UnqualifiedServices` (that is, eligible services for which it was not possible to obtain a delivery quote).
+The quote result object includes two lists: one containing `Quotes` and one containing `UnqualifiedServices` (that is, services that have been disqualified from the quote process or that did not meet the delivery requirements for the consignment and were therefore unable to provide a quote).

 Each `Quote` object contains the following information: